Sound Level Addition Calculator

 How to use the result

 The result area shows the combined level as Total Level in decibels.
 That number is best interpreted as the overall sound level produced by the sources entered, assuming they are independent and relevant to the same listening or measurement context.
 A higher result means more total acoustic energy, but remember that perceived loudness does not increase in a one-to-one way with dB.
-Human hearing is nonlinear too.
+Human hearing is nonlinear too, so a modest numeric increase can still matter in practice.

 As a quick rule of thumb, combining two equal sound sources increases the total by about 3 dB.
 Combining many sources can raise the total further, but the increase depends on how strong each source is relative to the others.
 A very loud source can dominate the result, while a much quieter source may change the total only slightly.
 For example, adding 50 dB to 80 dB barely changes the total because the 80 dB source already contributes far more intensity.